 Secondly, combine the peanut butter and frosting in your mixing bowl.
 Make sure it’s a microwave safe bowl.

-Resist the urge to stir it because it will be extremely difficult at this point.
+Resist the urge to stir the because it will be extremely difficult at this point.

 Stick the bowl in the microwave for 60 seconds.
 Now stir the contents.
 It has had time to melt just a little, enough to stir without too much trouble.

 Keep stirring until the mixture is smooth and creamy.
 Make sure it’s well mixed, or the texture will be inconsistent.

 Once it’s well mixed, put it back in the microwave for another 60 seconds.
 Take it out and stir it again.

 Next, pour the mixture into the pan.
 Make sure to scrape all of the goodness out of the bowl because you don’t want to waste a single drop of it.